Grilled Shrimp Salad

 • Mix the olive oil, lime juice, lime zest and crushed garlic into a small bowl.
 Brush a little onto both sides of the prepared shrimp.
 Set the remaining dressing aside for the salad.

-• Cook the orzo according to package instructions.
-While the orzo cooks place the chopped mushrooms in a bowl with the remaining salad dressing and a little salt.
+• Cook the orzo according to directions on the package.
+It usually cooks in about 8-minutes.
+In a large bowl, place the chopped mushrooms with the remaining salad dressing and a little salt.
 When the orzo is cooked and drained, place the hot orzo on top of the mushrooms and quickly cover with a lid.
 The heat will soften the mushrooms.

 • Cook the shrimp on the grill.
 Cooking shrimp goes fast so keep an eye on them.
 About 1 minute on each side until they are no longer opaque and turn pink.
 Take them off.